 “When they work, maps can tell a story in a language that everyone can understand,” says Steve Chilton, chair of the United Kingdom-based Society of Cartographers.
 “Snow’s map had such a huge impact because it was simply a great data visualization.”

 Snow’s map also was proof that one doesn’t need to be a trained cartographer to use geographical data to solve social problems.
 Nowadays, geographic mapping platforms like Mapbox, OpenStreetMap, Mapillary, and Visualizing Cities share this belief and aim to compete with the ubiquitous Google Maps, offering alternative views of the world—both literally and figuratively.
-These scrappier mapping initiatives operate on much smaller budgets than Google Maps—OpenStreetMap’s operating budget is only about $100,000 per year.
+These scrappier mapping initiatives work with much smaller budgets than Google Maps—OpenStreetMap’s operating budget is only about $100,000 per year.
 But their data and software are generally free to use and adapt (“open source”)—or at least relatively cheap, in cases such as Mapillary’s $250 per month subscription model—with the understanding that users, in turn, will be contributing (“crowdsourcing”) data to build up these platforms.

 Google Maps, in contrast, allows anyone to use its platform or integrate it into their own—charging in heavy-use and commercial cases—but doesn’t share the geographic data and programming code behind it.
 (Its moderated crowdsourcing arm, Map Maker, will end in March after cases of vandalism.)
 Google’s official objective is “to organize the world’s information and make it universally accessible and useful.”
 But Google is also motivated by the desire to privately collect information useful in developing its own products, such as drones or self-driving cars.
 The company has been criticized for leaving entire townships in South Africa off Google Maps due to the low priority it puts on the African continent, where it has seen less commercial potential.
 All that makes alternative mapping platforms attractive for many passionate citizen cartographers—and for competing companies like Foursquare, which defected from Google Maps and is now powered by Mapbox, using data from OpenStreetMap.